Akshat-Singh/MockEcommerce/README.md

 - SHA-256

 ## Installation
-- Make sure that node and react are installed on your machine, along with 'create-react-app', 'mongoose', 'bootstrap', and 'axios'
+- Make sure that node and react are installed on your machine, along with 'create-react-app', 'mongoose', 'bootstrap', 'axios', and 'email-js'
 - Navigate to the backend folder on the terminal.
 Start the nodejs server by entering 'node app'
 - Navigate to the frontend folder on a different terminal.
 Start the react app by entering 'npm start'
 - 'localhost:3000' should open up in your default browser.